camelwater/Tauto/README.md

 ## Full Documentation

-To see all of Tauto's commands, their descriptions, and examples, see the [documentation](https://www.github.com/camelwater/tauto/wiki).
+For a full description of all of Tauto's commands and examples see the [documentation](https://www.github.com/camelwater/tauto/wiki).